 Online Search – Metadata Requirements

 When an article has completed the peer review process, authors shall provide the JTAH.org with certain necessary information regarding their article prior to it being published online.
-The required information, online search metadata, will be registered with the Directory of Open Access Journals plus other indexing agencies and tagged to the published article.
+The required information, online search metadata, will be registered with the Directory of Open Access Journals plus other indexing agencies, such as the “Portal to Texas History” and “Index of Texas Archaeology” and tagged to the published article.
 Registering and tagging the article with this metadata will index the published article thus making it globally discoverable.
 The widest possible audience searching via the online World Wide Web database for information relevant to their search parameters will locate matching articles.
 Click here to fill out the online form which is required prior to publication.
 When completed, the form automatically will be forwarded to the Publisher.
-Additionally, the author should indicate which graphics (photo, chart, drawing, etc.) they wish to be associated with the article in online references and social media outlets.
+Additionally, the author should indicate which graphic (photo, chart, drawing, etc.) they wish to be associated with the article in online references and social media outlets.